 I’m Fernando Paolo, a postdoctoral scholar @ NASA Jet Propulsion Laboratory, Caltech.
 I develop algorithms for remote-sensing applications and large-scale data analysis, to study the Earth’s changing climate…

-I first became interested in polar research during my undergraduate years while participating in an expedition to Antarctica for over a month.
+I first became interested in polar/climate science during my undergraduate years while participating in an expedition to Antarctica for over a month.
 Seeking a multidisciplinary Earth Science education I studied Oceanography at the University of Sao Paulo, Brazil, where I had the opportunity to participate in several scientific cruises in the South Atlantic Ocean.
-During my Masters in Geophysics I gained experience in space geodesy, combining measurements from satellite altimetry and shipborne gravimetry to improve the derivation of the Earth’s gravity field using inverse methods.
+During my M.S. degree in Geophysics I gained experience in space geodesy, combining measurements from satellite altimetry and shipborne gravimetry to improve the derivation of the Earth’s gravity field using inverse methods.
 I then moved to California/USA, where I obtained my Ph.D. degree in Geophysics from the University of California, San Diego.
 During my doctoral work, I developed statistical methods and change-detection algorithms to quantify trends and variability in the volume of the Antarctic Ice Sheet using multi-mission satellite (radar and laser) data.
-I currently work at NASA’s Jet Propulsion Laboratory / Caltech, where I use high-performance computing to integrate and analyze over 25 years of ice elevation and velocity measurements, derived from multiple satellites and airborne campaigns, over the Greenland and Antarctic ice sheets; with the goal of understanding the ice-climate interaction and improving sea-level projections over the next century ;)
+I currently work at NASA’s Jet Propulsion Laboratory / Caltech, where I use high-performance computing to integrate and analyze over 25 years of ice elevation and velocity measurements, derived from multiple satellites and airborne campaigns over the Greenland and Antarctic ice sheets.
+My goal?
+Understanding the ice-climate interaction and improving sea-level projections over the next century ;)

 “May your search through nature… lead you to yourself”